 5. Get involved with the Cruise ship planned activities, shows and games – that’s part of the experience even if it means you look silly or find yourself line dancing.
 You won’t likely see these people again – so go for it!
 What happens on the ship stays on the ship – unless you buy the DVD.

 7. Be prepared for a big bar tab, drinks add up at $7 each and they flow daily on trays from 10am till 1am.
 It’s so easy with your sign and sail card, you don’t need any cash and you don’t think twice about buying that beautiful Pina Colada served by the pool.
-Unlimited drink packages are about $50 day, Wine packages and soda fountain cards at $30 a day, are available and can be wise.
+Unlimited drink packages are $5075 day, wine packages and soda fountain cards are $50 a day, these can be a wise purchase if you drink big on vacay.
 A few cruise lines like Azamara include wine at lunch and dinner, but you are paying more up front.